pathouse/generation_cacheable/README.md

 1. Model Generations - based on the schema, these generations naturally expire when columns are added to or removed from the database.
 So after a migration, everything in the cache for a given model expires.

 2. Instance Generations - based on an instances attributes, these generations naturally expire only when some value has changed.
 These expirations only affect method and association caches.

+Key caches, attributes caches, and class method caches are all manually expired as part of an `after_commit` hook.